sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 Using break points for debugging and seeing how calls are made and processed is a very valuable tool.
 If you'd like to learn more, [start here](https://docs.microsoft.com/en-us/visualstudio/debugger/getting-started-with-the-debugger?view=vs-2017).

+## Cleaning your environment

+You have completed all of the hands-on portions of the course.
+We recommend deleting the resource group (and all of the resources in it) to avoid incurring extra charges.

 ## Next Step

 [Final Case Lab](../labs/lab-final-case.md) or